circleci/circleci-docs/jekyll/_cci2/oss.md

 and this information is freely available to anyone who can push code that triggers a build.

-By default, CircleCI does not pass secrets to builds from forked pull requests.
+By default, CircleCI passes secrets to builds from forked pull requests If you are uncomfortable sharing secrets with anyone who forks your project and opens a pull request, you can disable this option.
+In the **Advanced Settings** of your project, set the **Pass secrets to builds from forked pull requests** option to _On_.

+**Note:**
 Builds that require these secrets will not run successfully on CircleCI.
-If you are comfortable sharing secrets with anyone who forks your project and opens a pull request, you can enable this option.
-In the **Advanced Settings** of your project, set the **Pass secrets to builds from forked pull requests** option to _On_.

 ## Example Open Source Projects